Virgil Abloh’s best work: 6 projects that show his prolific mind and artistic soul

 Here are some of Abloh’s most innovative designs over his 20-year career.

-DJ Fliers With UN Logo
+DJ Flyers With UN Logo

-Starting in 2016, Abloh created fliers to invite people to his DJ shows featuring the United Nations logo.
+Starting in 2016, Abloh created flyers to invite people to his DJ shows featuring the United Nations logo.
 In 2018, the UN sent him a cease-and-desist letter, demanding that he remove all 135 instances of the logo.
 Abloh proudly framed and featured the letter in his 2019 museum show.
 The experience encapsulated Abloh’s approach to creativity.
 He believed that all art—including something as banal as the UN logo—was open to being reinterpreted by other artists.
 By putting it in a new context, it could have new meaning.

 He explained this at a 2018 lecture at the Harvard Graduate School of Design.
 “I’m sure that you’re trying to challenge yourself to invent something new, trying to be avant-garde,” he said.
 “Basically, that’s impossible. … As designers and artists we exist as a result of the many iterations before us, and we’re collectively trekking in the same direction.”